The animals keep me going.

 Living up here I have no neighbours.
 I live in the middle of nowhere and so, instead of being stuck in the house, I can actually go out.
 If I lived in a flat – I would be going mad!

-If I did go out and saw somebody I would be panicking.
-But because of where I am, I don’t have that feeling of … not, not being able to go out, or being stuck indoors.
+If I did go out and saw somebody I would panic.
+But because of where I am, I don’t have that feeling of …not being able to go out… or being stuck indoors.
 I can go out and be with the animals.

 I took annual leave on the 16th March and was to go back to work on the 18 March – just when lockdownwas just starting My boss phoned and asked how I felt about going back and I said I was a bit nervous because of my health.
 I spoke to my consultant who said: ” No” you should be staying at home.
 And that was me!
 And I haven’t been back to work since.